david-cortes/snapper-in-debian-guide/README.md

 sudo apt-get install snapper
 ```

-You might perhaps also want `snapper-gui` (note that you'll need to execute it as root in order for it to show you non-user partitions), which provides a graphical interface over `snapper`.
+You might perhaps also want either `snapper-gui` (note that you'll need to execute it as root in order for it to show you non-user partitions) or [btrfs-assistant](https://gitlab.com/btrfs-assistant/btrfs-assistant), which provide graphical interfaces over `snapper`.

 After installing snapper, we can now follow [the Arch wiki](https://wiki.archlinux.org/title/Snapper) steps for getting it to take periodic snapshots of the system BTRFS partition (you _might_ optionally configure a similar thing for your `/home` subvolume):